Former FDNY EMS dispatcher sentenced in Long Island hit and run that killed teen

 Coppolo pleaded guilty to second-degree manslaughter, third-degree robbery, leaving the scene of an accident and evidence tampering.
 Sentencing will run concurrently for all charges.

+"Basic human decency demanded that you stop," Judge Terence Murphy said.
+"Where were you when Taranjit needed help?
+You took off like a scared rat."

-He spoke in court Monday, taking responsibility for his actions and apologizing to the victim's family, saying, "Every single day of my life, I am haunted by my actions."
+Coppolo spoke in court Monday, taking responsibility for his actions and apologizing to the victim's family.

+"My mental condition is not to blame," he said.
+"It was a senseless act that I am responsible for.
+Every single day, I am haunted by my actions.
+I want you to know how truly sorry I am."

-"To me, (the apology) makes no difference," dad Ranjit Parmar said.
+"To me, it makes no difference," Ranjit Parmar said.
 "His actions spoke louder than words.
-He didn't show any remorse for what he did, went into hiding, and now to make a statement, to me, is just meaningless."
+He didn't show any remorse when he did what he did, and went into hiding.
+And now, to make a statement, to me, is just meaningless."

 ----------